YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 ## functions vs actions vs expressions

-Currently actions work fine, functions do not but I think they'll work the same as the current YarnSpinner engine, the question is is this good?
+Currently actions work fine, as do functions, the question is is this good?
 As it currently stands the way the system determines if it is a function is if it matches as pattern of `<<bunchOfCharactersFromAnAllowedSet(some sort of expression)>>`, if it finds a space in there it determines it is an action instead.
 Expressions on the other hand go `<<keyword expression>>`.
 This is not only messy in my mind from a readability perspective it also makes it trickier to parse.